kmatarese/glide/README.md

 `--load_conn` and `--load_table`.

 By default, the first positional argument(s) expected on the CLI is used to populate the `data` argument.
+Additionally, the default help strings are extracted from the run() method documentation if you use numpy docstring format.

 Let's ignore the fact that you can't pass a real database connection object on the command line for a second and see how you would run this script: